thq4n/component_creator/doc/QUICK_REFERENCE.md

 - Use the latest version of the tool for consistent template generation
 - Regenerate components when upgrading to get the latest template fixes
 - Verify theme extension references in generated components

+### 8. Interactive Variant Choice
+- Choose variants only when your component needs different styles
+- Use the interactive choice to create simpler components when variants aren't needed
+- Take advantage of the flexible generation options

 ## Quick Commands Reference